 Catering van insurance is aimed at the catering industry that provides a mobile food service.
-Typical examples would include a fish and chip van, burger van, ice cream van, sandwich bar or trailer.
-These need not a van conversion and in many cases are mobile catering trailers.
+Typical examples would include a fish and chip van, burger van, ice cream van, sandwich bar or a food trailer.
+These need not be a van conversion, and in many cases are mobile catering trailers.
 If you also provide a delivery service, your delivery drivers will need a special type of cover referred as fast food delivery insurance.
-Food delivery insurance is not the same as catering van insurance.

 Not only can the vehicle be covered, but also the business that operates out of it.
 Types of coverage available include;